SlavZ27/sky.pro.store/README.md

 - Faker and h2 for testing purposes.
 - JUnit, Mockito

+To check the operability of the deployed system, there is a special test(GenerateToDB->contextLoads) After the correct execution of this test, entities are generated into the database.
+The test validate proper storage of images in the designated folders.
+By running this test, developers can ensure that the system is functioning correctly and all features are working as intended.

 This project provides a great opportunity to learn and practice Java Spring development skills, including working with databases, security, and testing frameworks.

 ## Authors